Anan51/TDTbot/wit_data/zones/reach/encounters/hoisted_sack.md

 -------------
 tdt$sack_search

 You remember using this trick yourself back when you were younger.
 This is to keep away wild animals which means there is probably a camp not too far nearby.
 Sure enough after a bit of searching you find an elvish camp.
 It seems it has been overtaken by some thugs but there is still an Elvish scroll bound around a book that they werent capable of opening.
-(You may spend 2 :heart: to upgrade your Elvish passive to: __Pure Blood__ :woman_elf: "While an enemy has __Weak__ they cannot cause __effects__")
+(You may spend 2 :heart: from your max to upgrade your Elvish passive to: __Pure Blood__ :woman_elf: "While an enemy has __Weak__ they cannot cause __effects__.
+Disable a targets passive/behavior while they are __Weak__")